-Summer’s coming (believe it or not) and here's an often cited scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching a movie, when they notice that dreadful sound; drip... drip... drip.
-They glance over to see the household pet licking at a puddle that's gradually forming on the dining room floor.
+Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching a movie, when they notice that dreadful sound; drip... drip... drip.
+They glance over to see the household pet licking at a puddle that's gradually forming on the kitchen floor.
 Suddenly: Anxiety, stress, and that “how much will this cost?” feeling.
 What caused the leak?; water heater, leaky toilet, shower, faucet?
-Not necessarily – the central air conditioner is frozen solid.
-This can occur anywhere, from Winnipeg to Thailand, regardless of weather.
+Not necessarily – it's the air conditioner of all things.
+This can happen anywhere, from Winnipeg to Thailand, regardless of climate.

 Why Air Conditioners Freeze